Review pull requests in pre-production environments in Azure Static Web Apps

 Click on Merge pull request:

 Merging copies your changes to the tracked branch (the "production" branch).
-Then, the deployment workflow starts on the tracked branch and the changes are live after your application has rebuilt.
+Then, the deployment workflow starts on the tracked branch and the changes are live after your application has been rebuilt.

 To verify the changes in production, open your production URL to load the live version of the website.